aritra1911/reader/README.md

 after Markdown files, i.e. the square brackets follwed by parentheses thing.

 ## Context
 I'm not a web developer.
 I hate JavaScript.
-I have been writing these journal files since the first day of college.
+I have been writing a few journal files since the first day of college.
 A bunch of them have accumulated now and if you want to view them, well, I wrote them in `vim` and then encrypted them.
 So you have to decrypt them and you get a raw version of the file to read.
 White